Conversation is civilized speech. It’s more soulful than chat; more humane than gossip; more friendly than debate.

 It’s a work of art with more than one creator.
 So, quite often, two or more people can’t rise to the level of conversation.
 They talk with one another.
 It may be cheerful, it may be polite, it may be a bit funny, it may be informative.
 But it lacks something critical to the conversation — the danger of seriousness.

 When it comes to the art of conversation we’ve all met people who seem to have the ability for it.
 They can talk to anybody about anything and they seem to do it with complete comfort.
 And while it’s true that some are born with the gift of chat, luckily for the rest of us, conversation skills can be developed and mastered.

 - Be nice: This should be obvious, but don’t neglect it.
 Your level of friendliness can make or break the openness of the other party involved.
 Carry the conversation with a big smile and open body language, and keep yourself open, receptive, and smiling politely for as much of the conversation as you can.
-Try not to cross your arms, appear distracted, or let your eyes wander.
+Try not to cross your arms or legs, appear distracted, or let your eyes wander.
 Maintain eye contact when you can and go out of your way to show that you’re genuinely interested in what people have to say.

 - Let the other person do the talking: If you go into a conversation and immediately begin dominating it with your stories, comments, and explanations, the other person may immediately become disinterested.
 Instead, try to keep the focus on them as much as possible.
 Utilizing frequent questions is a good strategy to this end.
 If you find that the conversation is falling, feel free to jump in yourself.
 Tell an amusing story or a personal story that may help the conversation move ahead.